If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 If you still have a loss after this adjustment you can skip questions 27 to 29 and enter ‘0’ in box 30.
 Record the loss and any unused capital allowances separately.

-Capital allowances claim (box 27)
+Capital allowances claim (box 27 on the paper return)

 This is the total available capital allowances for this business you can claim for the year.
 If you’ve used the capital allowances working sheet it’s the figure from box K.